-The Office Action Needed list displays only documents which need some action by the office staff in order for the Call Center of Tracking Units to move it through the workflow.
-Corrections to a document my require you to scan in a new document, have a document signed and resubmit, or obtain additional information from the customer.
-Make the necessary corrections and notify the Call Center, by entering Office Notes to the document and TWIST notes, when applicable.
-Other lists are handled in a similar manner by the Call Center teams and Tracking Units based on function.
-There are over forty defined lists in DocuWare and an individual list for each Call Center and Tracking Unit staff.

 Working in the Document Tray

-The documents tray is an area where documents land before they are stored in the file cabinet.
+The Document Tray is where documents land before they are stored in the file cabinet.
 It is a public area you use to manipulate documents and pages.
-Anything in a tray is not visible by staff outside of your office or group (Tracking or Call Center).
-Always clear the tray by storing documents before moving to your next task.
+Anything in a Tray is not visible by staff outside of your office or group (Tracking Unit or Call Center).
+Always clear the Tray by storing documents before moving to your next task.

 Combine and Separate Documents